 Broadly, the evaluation mechanisms could be classified under three categories:

-(a) Internal process based on self-evaluations and review/assessment by the Chairman or a Committee or their designated nominee.
+(a) Internal process based on self-evaluations and review/assessment by the Chairman or a Committee or the Group Corporate Secretary.

-(b) Self and Peer level evaluations by all the Directors for each Committee and the Board.
+(b) Self evaluations by all the Directors for each Committee and the Board.
 The review and assessment to be conducted by an external consultant who would submit the report to the Board.
 The evaluation templates are normally devised and provided by the consultant.

 This process will consist of questionnaires covering broad requirements/expectations under Corporate Governance module (HC-1) of Rulebook.
-Additionally they include assessment related to expectations under Board Charter, Code of Conduct, Conflict of Interest etc. The process has the following 3 self explanatory questionnaires to be completed by the Directors:
+Additionally they include assessment related to expectations under Board Charter, Code of Conduct, Conflict of Interest etc. and international best practice.
+The process has the following 3 self explanatory questionnaires to be completed by the Directors:

 a) Self assessment Questionnaire (A)